jokob-sk/NetAlertX/docs/HW_INSTALL.md

-# How to install PiAlert on the server hardware
+# How to install NetAlertX on the server hardware

-To download and install PiAlert on the hardware/server directly use the `curl` or `wget` commands at the bottom of this page.
+To download and install NetAlertX on the hardware/server directly use the `curl` or `wget` commands at the bottom of this page.

 > [!NOTE]
 > This is an Experimental feature 🧪 and it relies on community support.
 >
 > There is no guarantee that the install script or any other script will gracefully handle other installed software.
-> Data loss is a possibility, **it is recommended to install PiAlert using the supplied Docker image**.
+> Data loss is a possibility, **it is recommended to install NetAlertX using the supplied Docker image**.

 A warning to the installation method below: Piping to bash is [controversial](https://pi-hole.net/2016/07/25/curling-and-piping-to-bash) and may be dangerous, as you cannot see the code that's about to be executed on your system.